bripkens/prismatic-mobile/README.md

 Another feature of their web app is the ability to *remove articles*, i.e. to click the X-Button in their application.
 Again, I would assume that they use this information to build a negative training set.
 When doing this in the web interface, they send an HTTP POST-request.
-Like before, this is not possible due to the SOP.
+As before, this is not possible due to the SOP.

 # License (MIT)